 - Pour the glaze over the warm buns and serve immediately.
 Enjoy!

-*Please note the cooked buns will keep in the fridge up to 5 days and in the freezer up to 1 month but will need to be reheated for optimal taste.
+- Cooked buns will keep in the fridge for up to 5 days and in the freezer for up to 1 month but will need to be reheated for optimal taste.
 You can microwave them, but I recommend turning your oven to 200F and heating 10-15 minutes to warm the buns if you have time*